millipz/millipz.github.io/CV/index.md

 ### Architecture

-Experienced at all stages of design and managing projects to completion, including feasibility, permissions, tender processes and Contract Administration.
+Experienced at all stages of design, leading and managing projects from inception to completion: feasibility, permissions, tender processes and Contract Administration.
 Well versed in UK development context.

 ### Communication and Management